 Depending on local rules for playing up, a player will be able to play up with an older age group – which has been true for decades.
+At EBU, a player must receive approval by the Recreational Coaching Director to play up.
 As always, a player may not play down with a younger age group.

 How are age groups determined in other FIFA nations?

 By the year in which a player is born; i.e., calendar year.

 When did the change to calendar year age groups take effect?

 U.S. Youth Soccer’s programs changed to calendar year at the beginning of the 2016-2017 season.
 U.S. Soccer has mandated that all clubs move to the calendar year by August 2017.

 U6 = 2013 birth year & 2014 birth year

 U8 = 2011 birth year

 U9 = 2010 birth year

 U14/U15 = 2005 birth year & 2004 birth year (if still in eighth grade)